GFFritz/invest-play/readme.md

 # Porfolio by Gabriel Fritz
-## Portfolio developed using npm, bootstrap and font-awesome
+## Landingpage developed using npm, bootstrap and font-awesome

-- Based on Henrique Sousa layout on Figma
+- Layout Designed by Brendou Souza

 ### Requirements
 - NPM